stacks-archive/radiks/README.md

 ### Counting models

-You can also get the record count available directly.
+You can also get the count record directly.
 ~~~javascript
 const dogHaters = Person.count({ likesDogs: false });
 // dogHaters is the count number